airyhq/airy/docs/docs/sources/chatplugin/overview.md

 <TLDR>

-Airy's Live Chat Plugin is an open-source chat widget that is fully customizable and included in Airy Core
+Airy's Live Chat Plugin is an open-source chat widget that is fully customizable and included in Airy Core.

  </TLDR>